Zucchini-Oatmeal Muffins Recipe

-- 1. In a bowl, combine the first six ingredients.
-Whisk the eggs and oil; stir into dry ingredients just until moist.
+- 1. In a bowl, mix first six ingredients.
+Combine eggs and oil; stir into dry ingredients just until moist.
 Fold in zucchini, raisins and pecans.
 Spoon into greased or paper-lined muffin cups.
-Bake at 400° for 20-25 minutes.
-Cool for 5 minutes before removing to wire racks.
+Bake at 400° for 20 to 25 minutes.
 Yield: 1-1/2 dozen.

 Reviews for Zucchini-Oatmeal Muffins

 "These are wonderful muffins that I've been making for many years.
 I have made some changes: 2-1/4 cups flour and 1/4 cup wheat germ, 1 cup sugar, 1/2 cup oil and 1/4 cup milk.
 Also I double the amount of zucchini.
 These are always one of the first ways I use zucchini when zucchini season arrives."

 "These are fun and different from regular zucchini muffins, which is what I was looking for.
 I don't see what the other reviewers said about them being horribly dry as a batter or a baked finished product.
 Mine were moist all the way from start to finish and taste great!
 Only reason I didn't give 5 stars was because I didn't add the raisins or pecans because they don't go over well in my house.
 Will make again!"

 "I changed it up some- mixed whole wheat and white flour, brown sugar and white sugar, substituted chocolate chips for the raisins, and left out the nuts (child with nut allergy).
 I initially didn't add the full amount of flour based on other reviews.
 However, I ended up having to add it because my batter was too wet without the flour.
 The muffins turned out great!
 I cooked them a little less than the suggested time, so maybe that's partly why mine weren't dry."